-1. Reset the STOP button located on the top left-hand corner of the transmitter by rotating it clockwise or counterclockwise; the button will pop up.
-Turn on the transmitter power by inserting the power switch key and rotating to ON (1) position.
+1. Reset the STOP button located on the top left hand corner of the transmitter by rotating it clockwise or counterclockwise; the button will pop up.
+Turn on the transmitter power by inserting the power switch key and rotating to the ON (I) position.

-- 2. After turning on the transmitter power, check the Status LED on the transmitter for any sign of system irregularities (see Section 6.1 on page 47).
+- 2. After turning on the transmitter power, check the Status LED on the transmitter for any sign of system irregularities (see Section 6.1 Transmitter Status Indications on page 92).
 If the transmitter is in good working order the Status LED will display solid green for up to 2 seconds at power on (no faults detected). - 3.
 Rotate the power switch key further to the START position and hold it there for up to 2 seconds (Status LED solid green).
 When the receiver MAIN relays are activated the Status LED will change from solid green to solid orange (system on).
 The power switch key will retract back to the ON (I) position when released.
-The same START position becomes an auxiliary function thereafter (see Section 4.2.5.3 on page 34).
-Pressing any pushbutton before executing the START command at system start-up will result in no signals transmitted (Status LED blinks orange).
+The same START position becomes an auxiliary function thereafter (see Section 4.2.2.3 START + AUX Function on page 66).
+Press any pushbutton on the transmitter to begin operation.
+Pressing any pushbutton before executing the START command at system startup will result in no signals transmitted (Status LED blinks orange).